gothinkster/realworld/documentation/docs/specs/frontend-specs/api.md

 # API

-> This project provides you a public hosted API to test your frontend implementations.
+> This project provides you with a public hosted API to test your frontend implementations.

 Point your API requests to `https://conduit.productionready.io/api` and you're good to go!